HCDigitalScholarship/summer-django/flask_2.md

 Now that we have some data to work with, we can start working on a web application.
 We'll start by creating a simple "course of the day" application that will randomly pick a course from our dataset and display information in the browser.
 Later, we're going to publish the application to the web using [sites.haverford.edu](sites.haverford.edu).
 If time permits, we can try a more advanced chatbot following this [tutorial](https://pusher.com/tutorials/chatbot-flask-dialogflow).

 While it's not common, you can write an application in pure Python.
+You'll need this [courses.csv](https://github.com/HCDigitalScholarship/summer-django/raw/master/courses.csv) in your current directory.
+> This example from from Dr. Chuck, who is a wonderful resource when improving your Python skills.
+[Python for Everybody](https://www.py4e.com/) is a free version of his world-famous Coursera and edX courses.
+There is also a [Django for Everybody](https://www.dj4e.com/) course in the works

 ```python
 # https://docs.python.org/3/howto/sockets.html